alanng10/class-lang/Doc/Article/Word/a.md

 Word "stream" has meaning that is serial.

+Word "kind" has meaning that is one of types.

 Word "face" has meaning that is char style.

 Word "phore" has meaning that is thread synchronization.